dogweather/forkful/content/en/clojure/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?
-Writing to standard error (stderr) is about directing error messages and diagnostics to the stderr stream, separate from standard output (stdout).
-Programmers do this to differentiate regular program output from error messages, allowing for more effective debugging and logging.

 ## How to:
 In Clojure, you can write to stderr using the `*err*` stream.
 Here’s a basic example: